 Ed.
 W. Clark High School, Las Vegas

-If you are unable to attend an audition in person but wish to be considered for a scholarship award, you may email a video audition to email@example.com.
-Write 2018-19 Scholarship Audition in the Subject line of the email.
-This must be received by February 1, 2018.
+If you are unable to attend an audition in person but wish to be considered for program admission and scholarship consideration, you may email a video audition to email@example.com.
+Write 2019-2020 Program and Scholarship Audition in the Subject line of the email.
+This must be received by February 1, 2019.
 Please follow all other steps on this page.

 Step Three: Download, fill out, and mail the scholarship application form.

 Check back on November 1, 2018 for the 2019-2020 Scholarship Application Form.